Nonprofits work hard to raise money for their cause.

 The motive of donation incentives is to motivate people to give and convey how much your organization values the donor.
 Directly recognizing the donor is an excellent way to demonstrate that appreciation.

-You can coney your recognition either:
+You can convey your donor recognition either:

 Public acknowledgments include:

 - Publishing a list of all your donors publicly.
 You can add this to a page on your website.

 - Thanking donors publicly during an event.
 This could be a live fundraising event or a virtual event.

 - Shoutouts to donors on your social media handles.
 You can tag them, so their network is notified about it too.

 Charity: Water often gives shoutouts on their social media to donors who make significant donations.

 - Thank-you calls to donors.